 How to check if an address is valid without sending an actual email

 There are 2 ways you can do that: manually and using software.
-We’ll start with the easier, software-based, method.
+We’ll start with the easier software-based method.
+Before choosing a method, use this quick comparison to understand what each option can and cannot prove.

 Use Selzy’s built-in verification

-You can check all your emails using our service.
+You can check all your emails using Selzy’s email verification feature.
 Just click “Check contacts” from the home screen — or the Contacts tab — to do so.
 You can then check email addresses from a list, your own file, or by simply copying and pasting.
-We’ll provide you with a detailed report which emails are active and which aren’t — and allow you to remove the latter to increase deliverability.
+Selzy will provide you with a detailed report showing which emails are active and which aren’t — and allow you to remove the latter to increase deliverability.

 Try an email finder